michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0037.md

 - n: (grammar) a word or phrase or clause forming part of a larger grammatical construction
 - n: a member of a constituency; a citizen who is represented in a government by officials for whom he or she votes
 ### Family
+- constituent: constituency, constituents+
+- constituency: constituencies
-constituent: constituency, constituents+;constituency: constituencies;constitute: constituent, constituted, constitutes, constituting, constitution, constitutive, reconstitute;constituted: self-constituted;constitution: constitutional, constitutionalize, constitutions;constitutional: constitutionalise, constitutionalist, constitutionally, constitutionals, unconstitutional;constitutionalise: constitutionalising;constitutionalize: constitutionalized, constitutionalizing;constitutive: constitutively;reconstitute: reconstituted, reconstitutes, reconstituting;unconstitutional: unconstitutionally
+- constitute: constituent, constituted, constitutes, constituting, constitution, constitutive, reconstitute
+- constituted: self-constituted
+- constitution: constitutional, constitutionalize, constitutions
+- constitutional: constitutionalise, constitutionalist, constitutionally, constitutionals, unconstitutional
+- constitutionalise: constitutionalising
+- constitutionalize: constitutionalized, constitutionalizing
+- constitutive: constitutively
+- reconstitute: reconstituted, reconstitutes, reconstituting
+- unconstitutional: unconstitutionally
 ### Examples
 - Legislators are elected to represent their constituents and act in their best interests.
 - Aldermen expressed concerns that constituents, particularly those who live or own businesses on that street, were not involved in the decision to change it.